Introduction Quiz

 Question 18

-Analyze this scenario: A company uses Amazon WorkMail for email.
-Under the cloud service model, what does the company primarily manage?
+A company uses Amazon WorkMail for email.
+Under the SaaS model, what does the company primarily manage?

 ✓